stanton26/AppDefense/labs/v2/horizon-lab.md

 ### Simplify Public and Hybrid Cloud Management

 For customers, who are already familiar with Horizon 7 or have Horizon 7 deployed on premises, running Horizon 7 on VMware Cloud on AWS lets you leverage a unified architecture and familiar tools.
 You can simplify management for Horizon 7 deployments using on-premises infrastructure and VMware Cloud on AWS with Cloud Pod Architecture (CPA) by linking cloud deployments in different regions, or by linking on-premises deployments to VMware Cloud on AWS deployments.
-This means that you use the same expertise and tools you know from VMware vSphere® and Horizon 7 for operational consistency, and leverage the rich feature set and flexibility you expect from Horizon 7
+This means that you use the same expertise and tools you know from VMware vSphere® and Horizon 7 for operational consistency, and leverage the rich feature set and flexibility you expect from Horizon 7.

 ![2](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/Horizon-LAB/2.png)

+Let's proceed to the Workshop excersise.

 ## Configuring SDDC Firewall Rules